henryco/nginx-docker-ssl/README.md

-# Docerized nginx with ssl domains
+# Dockerized nginx with ssl domains

 ### How to: